 The closest airport in Portugal is Porto, about 150 km / 2 hours by car but Vigo and Santiago da Compostela airports in Spain are nearer so check all options if you’re flying.
 There are buses from Porto to Melgaço and trains from Porto as far as Valença but a car would give you much greater flexibility for getting around the area.

-There are several accommodation options in and around Melgaço including a youth hostel.
-I stayed in the 17th century farmhouse of Casa da Calçada but there are several other hotels listed on Booking.com if you prefer something more modern.
+There are several accommodation options in and around Melgaço.
+I stayed in the 17th century farmhouse of Quinta da Calçada but there are several other hotels listed on Booking.com if you prefer something more modern.

 BEFORE YOU GO...